insanity54/nanowrimo2017_practice/characters.md

 ### 里花
 #### ESFJ
 #### "The Provider" aka "That Useless Bitch"
+#### Yandere

 Dormitory manager.
 4th year Esper.
 Roomate of  Miyagi Riko.
-Sporty type
+Sporty type. short blue hair, amber eyes.
+Stickler for the rules.
+Stoic demeanor

 Physical Reference: https://myanimelist.net/character/1978/Miyuki_Rokujou

+Character flaw, secretly in love with love.
+Wants to be loved by someone.
+Falls in love with Marth when he showed concern for Miyagi Riko (jealous).
+Flattered by Marth when he accidentally heated her up while she was jogging.
+Didn’t report his assault even though she’s a stickler for the rules.
+Not a tsundere, but

 ## Miyagi, Riko